uboslinux/ubos-docs/sphinx/developers/app-test.rst

-   default            - Walks through all States and Transitions, and attempts to backup and restore each State. deploy-only        - Only tests whether the application can be installed. deploy-update      - Tests whether the application can be installed and updated. restore-all-states - Restores from a local backup file for each State, and tests upgrade. simple             - Walks through all States and Transitions in sequence. well-known         - Walks twice through all States and Transitions in sequence, checking well-known site fields only.
+   default            - Walks through all States and Transitions, and attempts to backup and restore each State. deploy-only        - Only tests whether the application can be installed. deploy-update      - Tests whether the application can be installed and updated. redeploy           - Tests that the application can be re-deployed after install at different hostnames. restore-all-states - Restores from a local backup file for each State, and tests upgrade. simple             - Walks through all States and Transitions in sequence. well-known         - Walks twice through all States and Transitions in sequence, checking well-known site fields only.